Q

 Related Questions on Average

-How can you show an HTML element using JavaScript by modifying its CSS class?
+How can you show an HTML element using JavaScript without affecting its layout position?

 A). element.style.display = 'visible';